 Apple’s dud from the 90’s may not seem like a exciting theme for a technology website, but the Newton still has a lot to teach us.

 - Newton OS is a document centric operating system that values your data over your apps.
-When you boot a Newton the first thing you see is the last note you were viewing, not a screen full of application icons the way most computers work today.
+When you boot a Newton the first thing you see is last note you were working on; not a screen full of application the way most computers work today.

-- The Newton’s handwriting recognition got better and some say matches offerings made by Microsoft more than a decade later.
+- The Newton’s handwriting recognition got better and some say matches technology made by Microsoft more than a decade later.

 The small print?